Just got engaged?

 - National Highly Commended Wedding DJ of the year 2019, The Wedding Industry Awards

 - Winner, Wedding DJ of the year 2019, South East region, The Wedding Industry Awards

 - Winner, Wedding DJ of the year 2018, South East region, The Wedding Industry Awards.

-Despite 2020 being such an awful year on so many fronts, I wish you all the best for 2021, and look forward to meeting you for a virtual chat.
+I wish you all the best for next year, and look forward to meeting you for a virtual chat.